-Prior to each Fiscal Year, the METC Fund shall provide a proposed budget and training plan for the subsequent Fiscal Year to the State by April 30th for approval.
-The Training Committee shall approve or disapprove of the METC Fund's proposed budget and training plan normally within 30 days of receipt of such budget and training plan.
+Prior to each Fiscal Year, the METC Fund shall provide a proposed budget to the Committee for approval.
+The Committee shall approve or disapprove of the METC Fund's proposed budget normally within thirty (30) days of receipt of such budget.
 Unapproved expenditures will not be reimbursed by the State.